chart21/mkdocs-hpmpc/docs/programs.md

 !!!
 Tip
     Before writing a new program, the tutorials in the `programs/tutorials` folder act as a starting point to understand how to implement functions using the provided datatypes.

-## Importing Existing Functions as Modules
+## Import Existing Functions as Modules

 The `Functions` folder contains a variety of high-level functions that are implemented in a protocol-agnostic manner.
 These functions can be imported as modules in a new program by including the corresponding header files.
 Below is an example of different functions that can be imported as modules.